 - We continue to diversify out of low/negative yielding government bonds:

-- We have implemented a new relative value strategy: long German Bund / short French OAT due to increasing uncertainties surrounding the French presidential election.
-We also see the strategy as a hedge against the European political risk.
+- We maintain a relative value strategy: long German Bund / short French OAT ahead of the second round of the French presidential elections.
+We see the strategy as a hedge against the European political risk.

 - We have a slight overweight in emerging market debt, both in local and in hard currency terms.
 The carry remains attractive and negative financial implications of the US presidential elections, due to a stronger USD, are receding.